Search Results :

 Azure AD - Azure Active Directory

-Azure AD - Enterprise Applications
+Azure AD - Enterprise Application

 Azure AD - New Application

-• Click on Create your own application.
-Enter the name for your app.
-Select the 3rd option in What are you looking to do with your application section and then click on Create button.
+• Enter the name for your app, then select Non-gallery application section and click on Create button.

-Azure AD - Create your own application
+Azure AD - Create your own Application

-Azure AD - Single sign-on
+Azure AD - Setup Single sign-on

-Azure AD - BASIC SAML CONFIGURATION
+Azure AD - Attributes

 Azure AD - App Federation Metadata Url

-• Assign users and groups to your SAML application.
+• Assign users and groups to your SAML application

 Azure AD - Users and groups